Home » Oracle » Oracle Shutdown steps decoded

 Oracle Shutdown steps decoded

-We can shutdown Oracle database in three ways
+We can shut down the Oracle database in four ways

 sqlplus / as sysdba